wbamberg/idl-reference/docs/nsIHttpRequest.md

 Returns the value for the header in this request specified by fieldName.

-@param fieldName
-  the name of the field whose value is to be gotten; note that since HTTP
-  header field names are case-insensitive, this method produces equivalent
-  results for "HeAdER" and "hEADer" as fieldName
-@returns
-  The result is a string containing the individual values of the header,
-  usually separated with a comma.
-The headers WWW-Authenticate,
-  Proxy-Authenticate, and Set-Cookie violate the HTTP specification,
-  however, and for these headers only the separator string is '\n'.

 @throws NS_ERROR_INVALID_ARG
   if fieldName does not constitute a valid header field name